findmrkhan/bokeh-dashboard/README.md

 # Creating a World-map dashboard of immunization data using Bokeh
 In this post I will demonstrate how to create an interactive dashboard showing country-wise immunization data on a World-map in Python's Bokeh library.
-This countrywise map is also known as a Chloropleth diagram.
+This countrywise map is also known as a **Chloropleth map**.
 ![Bokeh Chloropleth](Bokeh-Chloropleth-Dashboard.png)